rubisco-sfa/ILAMB/doc/overview.rst

 The returned value is another ``Variable`` object, which now has lost its temporal dimension because this was integrated out.
 It represents the average in time at each grid cell in the original data.
 The ``Variable`` object has a lot of functionality and will be expanded to meet needs of developers.
+For a more complete explanation of the interface, consult the `documentation
-However, the point at this point in the tutorial is that we use the ``Variable`` object to perform analysis operations in a uniform and flexible manner.
+<_generated/ILAMB.Variable.Variable.html>`_.
+However, the point of
+this tutorial is that we use the ``Variable`` object to perform analysis operations in a uniform and flexible manner.
 Its full functionality will be covered in more detail in a future tutorial.